-Health system costs associated with the treatment of persistent pain are significant, estimated to be around \$7 billion each year.
-Concerns exist that sufferers are missing out on potentially beneficial treatment whilst also being directed to treatments that are potentially unnecessary and costly with limited benefit.
 There are increasing concerns about the trend in prescribing opioid medications, dependency and addiction issues and possible long- term adverse effects.
-Rates of opioid medication prescriptions in the Gold Coast region are slightly higher than the national average, with rates particularly high in the Southport region.
+Rates of opioid medication prescriptions in the Gold Coast region are slightly higher than the national average.

 Recommended treatment for persistent pain promotes self-management and involves an integrated multidisciplinary approach.
 There are several specialist pain clinics on the Gold Coast and a range of primary care providers, but consultation indicates issues exist with service access and coordination.